ax-va/Elastic-Stack-Recipes-Chen-Akadiri-2024/01--installing-elastic-stack/01-4--installing-on-local-machine.md

 kibana-8.15.1$ sudo -u elastic ./bin/kibana
 ```

-Browser to localhost `http://localhost:5601/...`, set the token, and log in.
+Browser to localhost `http://localhost:5601/...`, set the enrollment token, and log in.